Kripalu Guest Stories: Gina K.

 Kripalu became a catalyst for change from within.
 I have struggled with my weight since I was a young child.
 It was the first thing I thought about when I woke up in the morning, and it occupied my thoughts throughout the day.
 Over the years, attempts to control it always led to failure.
 Last year, I found myself thinking, “I’m 57—when will I ever get over this?”

 A friend of mine who practices yoga suggested I take some classes.
 One day, I went online just to see what Kripalu offered, and I ended up pulling out my Visa card!
-And instead of getting away for a couple of days to try some yoga, I signed up for the Integrative Weight Loss program.
+And instead of getting away for a couple of days to try some yoga, I signed up for the Kripalu Approach to Diet: An Integrative Weight-Loss Program.
 It was exactly what I needed.

 My Kripalu food plan is now a way of life.
 I went from thinking I had to “diet” in order to lose weight, to simply making good, healthy choices.
 Now I take the time to prepare foods that I enjoy.
 I also take time for myself in other ways, like bringing my yoga mat with me on vacation, and setting the tone for the rest of the day first thing in the morning.
 The “old me” never thought like this.